Historic Third Ward Events - 2014

 Find the best places to park and stay during your Gallery Night and Day experience on our Get Around page.
 Plus, you'll get info about the FREE Gallery Night Xpress shuttles there, too!

 Please call the Historic Third Ward Association at 414.273.1173.

 EAST TOWN PARTICIPANTS

-4) GROHMANN MUSEUM – (1000 N. Broadway • 414.277.2300 • msoe.edu/grohmann) Trains that Passed in the Night: Railroad Photographs of O. Winston Link.
+8) GROHMANN MUSEUM – (1000 N. Broadway • 414.277.2300 • msoe.edu/grohmann) The train is leaving the station!
+Last chance to see Trains that Passed in the Night: Railroad Photographs of O. Winston Link.
 Organized by Thomas H. Garver and produced in collaboration with the Center for Railroad Photography and Art in Madison (www.railphoto-art.org), this exhibition features 36 framed, original prints signed by the photographer.
 O. Winston Link, a Brooklyn, New York, native and commercial photographer became well-recognized for his complex images of railroads, factories, and industrial plant interiors.
-For Link, the steam railroad was a vital ingredient to “the good life” in America, an essential part of the fabric of our lives.
-It is this quality – of life, not machinery – which he captures so artfully in his photographs.
-Gallery Night Event, January 17th at 7pm – Presentation by Thomas H. Garver, Curator of the Exhibition.
+For Link, the steam railroad was a vital ingredient to ‘the good life’ in America, an essential part of the fabric of our lives.
+It is the quality – of life, not machinery – which he captures so artfully in his photographs.
 Friday: 5 to 9pm, Saturday: 12 to 6pm

 HISTORIC THIRD WARD PARTICIPANTS

 14) AMERICAN CIVIL LIBERTIES UNION OF WISCONSIN – (207 E. Buffalo St., Suite 325 • 414.272.4032 • aclu-wi.org)